Humanos3D/ElMedalloBionicArm/README.md

 1. Git is not a streamlined communications tool (c.f.
 Slack).
 Discussions can be viewed online, and notifications are sent via e-mail, but there is no mobile app, social media integration, etc.

 1. Git is not a fully featured project management tool.
 I've found the Issues structure more than adequate but there is no functionality for advanced features such as Gantt charts, resource planning, etc.

+## Recommendations

+1. We should not use Git/Github to version control large binary files (CAD designs, etc.) using Git as the repository keeps a copy of **every** version of the file, and every computer with the repository gets all this information.
+I.e., the repositories bloat quickly if you version control large files.
+We should continue using Google Drive for this sort of data.

+1. We set up an admin repository.
+This can hold *Issues* for cross project work (e.g., the shopping list), the Wiki can be used to record meeting minutes, etc. We can also move this Github primer to that repository.

+1. Do we want to also track progress on prosthesis assembly etc. on Github (i.e., the list that's currently on the whiteboard)?
+If we have no complaints with the whiteboard approach, then maybe not.
+But it could be a good place to order the work, keep track of setbacks, etc.

+1. Many users who deal with the code repository may want to install graphical tools such as [Sourcetree](https://www.sourcetreeapp.com) and/or [TortoiseGit](https://tortoisegit.org) on their computers.
+This can significantly simplify git usage, especially if you're just getting started.

+1. To the extent possible, we should keep all our work in the Github and Google Drive framework, with documentation living in the Github wikis.
+For example, we may want to include our user survey here - version control would be useful and it'll put the document in a location where everyone can comment and/or edit (but all edits can be rolled back thanks to version control).

+1. We use *Issues* to keep track of all of our to-do work.
+The project Kanban board is a great way to get a snapshot of overall progress and activity, but can also be easily transformed into your own personal to-do list by filtering by assignee.

+1. Everyone gets signed up for Github!